nammyk789/reddit-rule-change/README.md

 `data analysis.xlsx` is an Excel file with some metadata on the output of the processing pipeline, along with more detailed notes on how rules were assigned labels.

+Lastly, `reddit_rule_change_final_writeup.pdf` contains the report I turned in on the work in this repository.